 - Turning succession into a competition

 After being made aware of the succession planning process, those who are identified as potential successors for the same position may engage in competition.
 Succession planning is not a competition.
 Succession planning should be all about ensuring the right person is placed in the correct role and not about the egos of individuals.

-Thus, the process needs to be managed very carefully.
+Therefore the process needs to be managed very carefully.
 Always be honest and transparent with each individual under consideration.
-Reinforce the idea that it is not a competition between individuals but a process that results in one individual being considered for a specific role.
+Reinforce the idea that it is not a competition between individuals, but a process that results in one individual being considered for a specific role.
 Highlight that the eventual successor will be the individual selected who best meets the specific challenges and goals of the organisation and does not necessarily reflect ability or future potential.

 - Fail to review, revise and update your succession plan.

 One should never think that a succession plan will stand forever.
 The world keeps changing, and a succession plan needs to be adjusted to manage the changes.
 Succession plans need to remain current and must constantly be revised and updated.
 Make the revision of the succession plan an annual objective of the talent management process.

 - Top performers don’t always make the best leaders